-OBJECT OF RUMMY: The object of Rummy is to be the first player to empty their hand and go out.
+OBJECTIVE OF RUMMY: Be the first player to empty their hand and go out.

 NUMBER OF PLAYERS: 2 or more players

-MATERIALS: A standard deck of 52 cards (or 2 decks if playing with a bigger group of players), a way to keep score, and a flat surface.
+MATERIALS OF RUMMY: A standard deck of 52 cards (or two decks if playing with a bigger group of players), a way to keep score, and a flat surface.

 OVERVIEW OF RUMMY

 The first dealer is chosen randomly and passes to the left for each new deal.
-The deck is shuffled and deal each player their hand of cards one card at a time.
+The dealer shuffles the deck, and deals each player their hand of cards one card at a time.

-In a 2-player game, a 10-card hand is dealt.
-In a 3 or 4 player game, a 7-card hand is dealt, and in a 5 or more player game, a 6-card hand is dealt.
+In a 2-player game, the dealer deals a 10-card hand.
+In a three or 4-player game, the dealer deals a 7-card hand, and in a five or more, player game, the dealer deals a 6-card hand.

-All non-dealt cards are placed centrally facedown as a stockpile.
+After the cards are dealt, the dealer will place all non-dealt cards centrally facedown as a stockpile.

 The ranking for this game is King (high), Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace (low).
 In most games, an ace can be high or low in rank but cannot bridge king to 2.